Signs of dengue fever: What symptoms to watch out for?

-The signs and symptoms of dengue can vary from asymptomatic to life-threatening conditions.
-Your dengue symptoms may be mild or severe.
+The signs and symptoms of dengue can vary from asymptomatic to a life-threatening condition.
+Your dengue signs and symptoms may be mild or severe.

 Initially, you may have mild symptoms of dengue.
 It usually occurs in the febrile phase.
 Later on, the severity of dengue can increase in the critical phase.

-You may observe different clinical findings in both phases.
+You may observe different clinical findings during febrile and critical phases –

 1. Sudden high-grade fever

-You may have a sudden onset fever which can be up to 104 to 106 °F. During fever, you may feel severe shivering.
-It usually occurs last 2 to 7 days.
+You may have a sudden onset fever of up to 104 to 106 °F. During fever, you may feel severe shivering.
+It usually occurs from 2 to 7 days.

 2. Skin erythema

-Skin erythema is an essential characteristic clinical finding.
+Skin erythema is a crucial characteristic clinical finding of the febrile dengue phase.
 It is also called maculopapular rash.

-During this skin rash, you will observe flat red patches and small raised bumps.
+You will observe flat red patches and small raised bumps during this skin rash.

 3. Intense body pain